 Stockperson and husbandry skills are the most critical factor in ensuring good welfare and a life worth living for the pigs in their care.
-Stockpersons are expected to implement and follow the industry’s standard of care as laid out in the Code of Practice for the Care and Handling of Pigs, government legislation, and the Animal Care Assessment (ACA) program as part of the Canadian Quality Assurance (CQA) program.
+Stockpersons are expected to implement and follow the sector’s standard of care as laid out in the Code of Practice for the Care and Handling of Pigs, government legislation, and the Animal Care Assessment (ACA) program as part of the Canadian Quality Assurance (CQA) program.

 Code of Practice for the care and handling of pigs

 The Code of Practice for the Care and Handling of Pigs was updated in 2014 through the Code Development Process as defined by the National Farm Animal Care Council (NFACC).
 The Code outlines both required standards of care for pigs, as well as recommended practices to further enhance pig well-being on-farm.
 To find out more about NFACC and the Code Development Process, click here.

 Group / Loose Housing for Sows